 Admissions Process & Advice

-2) MM, MCM and DM applicants should NOT use the University Graduate School portal for letters of recommendation, which are most easily sent by your references via email, fax or mail directly to firstname.lastname@example.org, (812) 856-6086 FAX, or
+MM, MCM and DM applicants should NOT use the University Graduate School portal for letters of recommendation; these are most easily sent by your references via email, fax or mail directly to firstname.lastname@example.org, (812) 856-6086 FAX, or

 Office of Music Admissions and Financial Aid